terrywbrady/kotlin/README.md

   - syntax of parameters passed to the observable method
 - Unclear examples
   - Locally delegated property
-    - cool idea, but sample code is not illustrative enought
+    - cool idea, but sample code is not illustrative enough

 ## [Data Class](dataClass.kt)